 The Coronavirus Aid, Relief, and Economic Security Act (“CARES Act”) was passed which authorized funding under the Higher Education Emergency Relief Fund (“HEERF”) to Institutions of Higher Learning.
 These funds are required to be provided as Emergency Financial Aid Grants to students for expenses related to the disruption of campus operations due to coronavirus.

-The College of Health Care Professions prides itself on disclosing all information that is important to our students, faculty and staff. for details and FAQs, please access the links below.
+The College of Health Care Professions prides itself on disclosing all information that is important to our students, faculty and staff. for details and FAQs, please access the link below.

 June 29, 2020 – CHCP is recognized as an Essential Business, providing needed healthcare professionals to employers across the state.
 As parts of Texas are experiencing an increase in COVID-19 cases, CHCP will continue to operate under the “New Norm.”
 The safety of our students, staff and faculty is of the utmost importance.
 We will maintain the stringent safety standards outlined in our health and safety policy while continuing to meet the needs of our students.
 Our remote education formats will continue for both blended and residential classes, students will continue to be placed in externships, and we will continue to schedule small groups of students on campus for hands-on skill assessment and competency check-offs.
 We will also continue to offer the full range of student support services for our students to assist with balancing their academic goals while navigating their typical life challenges.
 To minimize the risk of infection, it is critical that everyone adheres to our established CHCP COVID-19 Health and Safety policy when coming onto the campus.
 In addition, when not on campus, everyone should be following State and local orders put in place to control the spread of the virus.